 The supervising driver must:

-• Have held a full UK License for more than 3 years
+• Have held a full UK Licence for more than 3 years

 • Be over the age of 21